Buying a Campervan:

 Knowing your family as well as you do, how many travel seats and beds do you really need for most trips?

-How Often Do You Plan to Use it?
+How Often Do You Plan to Use It?

 If you plan to use your camper regularly, then it is important that you think not just about finding a campervan that is durable, but a luxury campervan.
 You might think you don’t need something that contains ‘all the bells and whistles’, but if you are spending a lot of time in your campervan it is essential to make sure you are going to be comfortable.